-As 2021 marches on, our GS team of staff and volunteers is praying for the world to open up again.
+As 2021 winds down, our GS team of staff and volunteers continues to pray for the world to open up again.
 While we wait, we invite you to explore with us the regions where our global ministry partners work.
 These places are unique and vibrant, each boasting their own special beauty.
 And the people?
 Well, we believe the people are extraordinary.
 And we think once you get to know them better, you will too.
 So we invite you to venture out with us virtually as we celebrate the people, places, and ministries God has called us to serve around the world.

 ON THE MAP

-As our partners press on, whether in pioneering a new work of ministry or staying the course along well-trod paths, we will continue to tell their stories, support them how and when we can, and invite you to join us in walking in the way of Jesus with them.
+As our partners press on in Africa, pushing further into the darkness with the light of hope, we will continue to tell their stories, support them how and when we can, and invite you to join us in walking in the way of Jesus with them.

-Thank you for helping our Indian partners thrive.
-Thank you for praying for them and the people they serve.
-Thank you for seeing the challenges they face and being part of bringing change to this corner of the world.
+Thank you for making our partnerships with both Medson and Joseph thrive.
+Thank you for praying for these partners and the beautiful people they serve.
+Thank you for seeing the challenges and being part of bringing change to this corner of the world.
 We press on with your help, and we press on because the hope and healing of Jesus is the only change that will last.

 To receive our prayer email updates for our partners, click HERE.

-To give to our Indian partners through Global Sharing, click HERE.
+To give to our Malawian partners through Global Sharing, click HERE.

-Thank you to all who have journeyed to India with us to serve our friends and partners there!
-We hope to visit them again when we are allowed to travel!
+Thank you to all who have journeyed to Malawi with us to serve our friends and partners there!
+We hope to visit them again when we are able to travel!